WHOIGit/ifcb-rest-api/README.md

 As of Dcecember 2025 it is not ready to be used in production.

-It is based on the [AMPLIfy stateless microservice framework](https://github.com/WHOIGit/amplify-stateless-microservice) and the[AMPLIfy storage utilities framework](https://github.com/WHOIGit/amplify-storage-utils).
+It is based on the [AMPLIfy stateless microservice framework](https://github.com/WHOIGit/amplify-stateless-microservice) and the [AMPLIfy storage utilities framework](https://github.com/WHOIGit/amplify-storage-utils).
 See those repositories for details about the frameworks and utilities.

 ## Installation and deployment